 Looking for a way to add some new flavor to your playing?
-Tuning your guitar a half step down is a great way to change the sound and feel of your songs.
+Guitar tuning a half step down is a great way to change the sound and feel of your songs.
 And best of all, you don’t need a special guitar tuner half step down to play in this exciting tuning.

 What is a Half Step Down Tuning?

 This tuning, as its name suggests, means that you tune each string down a half step.
 A half step refers to the smallest distance between any two notes on the fretboard.
 For example, the distance between G and A is a whole step.
 The half step between them is A# (or Gb).